The Monument Design

 Photos: Bruce Bottomley

 The design, by well-known Canadian artist Marlene Hilton Moore was chosen in a national competition.
-Plans are under way to unveil the monument in November 2017 on the Halifax waterfront.

 Hundreds of thousands of women supported the troops by knitting massive quantities of socks, caps, sweaters and other badly- needed comfort items.
 The Canadian Red Cross estimates that 750,000 volunteers knit 50 million articles during the Second World War.